dtklumpp/react-counters/README.md

 ### You Do: Set Up the `CounterList` and `Counter` Components

-Your `CounterList` component should take the number of counters as a prop and then render that many versions of your `Counter` component.
+Your `CounterList` component should take the number of counters as a prop (how will you pass this number from `App` to `CounterList`?) and then render that many versions of your `Counter` component.
 Your `Counter` component will render `"Counter: 0"` inside of an `<h4>` and two buttons (one for incrementing and one for decrementing).

 **Tip:** You can render an array of components!
 It looks something like this: